 Some lady bought it who wanted to live in one part and her daughters would live in the other half.
 Damn!
 To add insult to injury, I had to hear it from the other tenants rather than the landlord herself.

 I drive by the place fairly often.
 It's the gray duplex with white trim a couple spaces behind B&B Grooming.
 I lived in the two story section in back.
-It's changed through the years with the vegetation having grown considerably since I lived there, so it doesn't seem quite the same.
-Good thing, otherwise driving by might bring a tear to my eye if it looked just like it did back then.
+It's changed through the years with the vegetation having grown considerably since then, so it doesn't seem quite the same.
+Good thing, otherwise driving by might bring a tear to my eye remembering the best years of my life.

 Anyway, time to move again.